Muszkamus/UDEMY-JS-Course/Notes/notes.md

   }
 };
-// Calls yearsToRetirement for two different cases yearsToRetirement(1940, 'Radek'); // Radek born in 1940, likely already retired yearsToRetirement(2002, 'Amy'); // Amy born in 2002, has years left until retirement
+// Calls yearsToRetirement for two different cases yearsToRetirement(1940, "Radek"); // Radek born in 1940, likely already retired yearsToRetirement(2002, "Amy"); // Amy born in 2002, has years left until retirement

 // Function declaration - Functions that can be used before they’re declared in the code
 // Function expression - Functions stored in variables, useful for one-line or quick functions